Mortgage arrears in Australia

 How does a home loan fall into arrears?

-If you have missed, late or overdue repayments on your home loan then it’s considered to be in arrears.
-This can often be a result of illness, job loss, divorce or other unexpected situations which have caused a borrower to not be able to meet their monthly mortgage repayments, or maybe you just bit off more than you could chew with the price of your home or the interest rate on your mortgage.
+If you have missed, late, or overdue repayments on your home loan then it’s considered to be in arrears.
+This can be a result of many factors including illness, job loss, relationship breakdown, or other unexpected situations which lead to a borrower not being able to meet their monthly mortgage repayments.
+It could also be as a result of interest rate rises putting increasing pressure on your financial reserves.

-Even if falling into arrears is through no fault of your own, it’s an extremely serious situation which can eventually lead to your lender repossessing your home and selling it to recover their money.
-Following this, it could prevent you from obtaining a loan in the future, as arrears and potential repossession will leave a big black mark on your credit score.
+Whatever the cause, falling into arrears is a serious situation which can eventually lead to your lender repossessing your home and selling it to recover their money.
+Such an outcome can also prevent you from obtaining a loan in the future.
+Unfortunately, falling into arrears and potential repossession will leave a big black mark on your credit score.

 How to refinance a home loan in arrears

-Although refinancing a home loan in arrears is a valid option, it probably won’t be an easy one and it’s highly discretionary, judged on a case by case basis.
-Borrowers in arrears are considered ‘bad credit’ and as a result, some lenders won’t go near you.
+Although refinancing a home loan in arrears is a valid option, it probably won’t be an easy one and it’s highly discretionary, with lenders judging circumstances on a case-by-case basis.
+Borrowers in arrears are considered ‘bad credit’ and, as a result, some lenders won’t be interested in taking you on as a customer.

 This doesn’t mean you’re out of options though.
 Here are some general tips on how to approach refinancing a home loan in arrears: